DavidResin/wiki-presence/README.md

 # `wiki-presence` : Assessing and improving the representation of EPFL research and related topics on Wikipedia

-Commissioned by the Presidency of EPFL, this project aims to improve the representation of EPFL on Wikipedia.
+This project aims to improve the representation of EPFL on Wikipedia.
 It comes in two parts :
 - Assessing the current presence of EPFL's research and related topics on Wikipedia through data mining of the platform's articles and edit history.
 - Building a set of guidelines and tools to help increase this presence in a way that is both user-friendly and independent of the field.